UK average broadband speeds for November 2024

 Here are 5 great reasons to be testing your broadband speed:

-5. Your test results will help us compile our monthly speed test results which show the fastest and slowest broadband providers in the UK.
+- Your test results will help us compile our monthly internet speed test results, which show the fastest and slowest broadband providers in the UK.

-Some providers "throttle" their networks at peak times which can cause broadband connections to slow, but testing your connection regularly you can find out if your supplier is doing this to you.
+Some providers 'throttle' their networks at peak times, which can cause broadband connections to slow.
+By testing your connection regularly, you can find out if your supplier is doing this to you.

-As well as testing your broadband speed, we'll also let you know how your speeds compare to those of other broadband customers and let you know if there are faster providers in your area.
+As well as testing your broadband speed, we'll also let you know if there are faster providers in your area.

 How can I ensure my test is accurate?